metr00/arch-setup/README.md

 `locale-gen`

--set the clock (replace US and Mountain if you aren't in the mountain time zone)
+- set the clock (replace US and Mountain if you aren't in the mountain time zone)

 `ln -sf /usr/share/zoneoinfo/US/Mountain /etc/localtime`